angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 <row variant="pile">{{!IU}} {{!TS}} {{!LP}} {{!LP}} {{!TO}}</row>

-Assuming you had a cantrip ready to *dig* into the pile, you can use it to try and use it to either preemptively bait the Trap or to enable digging one deeper so that you can lead on Thoughtseize the next turn.
+Assuming you had a cantrip ready to *dig* into the pile, you can use it to try and use it to either pre-emptively bait the Trap or to enable digging one deeper so that you can lead on Thoughtseize the next turn.

 ### Thought Scour / Predict